EKlatt/2021-AVR-IDE-GCC-11/README.md

 # MyIDE created from AVR-GCC 10.1.0 replaces WINAVR
-This is the beta version of MyIDE, which replaces WINAVR.<br>
+This is the beta version of MyIDE intended for advanced Arduino_IDE<br>
-Thanks to the developpers of WINAVR<br>
+users.
+MyIDE is not a replacement for WINAVR.<br>
+It consists of
+* AVR-GCC 10.1.0 for Windows 64 bit
+* Programmer's Notepad 2
+* GNU utilities for Win32.
 MyIDE is intended for programmers who want to understand<br>
 the basics behind the scene (Arduino-IDE).
 ## Main goal: Writing code in native C++